CodeSpace-Team/approaching-a-project-and-version-control-2.0/01_Setting Up Your Project.md

 **Key Points:**

-- The index.html file serves as the entry point of your web project.
+- The `index.htm`l file serves as the entry point of your web project.
-- The styles.css file contains all the visual styling rules.
+- The `styles.css` file contains all the visual styling rules.
-- Keep all images in a dedicated images/ folder for easy reference.
+- Keep all images in a dedicated `images`/ folder for easy reference.
-- Use meaningful, descriptive names for files and folders.
+- Use meaningful, descriptive names for files and folders (e.g., `user-profile.png` instead of `img1.png`)..

 ## Understanding the Role of Core Files